NEW LONDON — For contemporary art lovers, discovery of emerging artists is a great and serious pleasure.

 “My intention is to enliven the color field while at the same time creating a visual spark that jumps the eye from painting to painting,” Mattera wrote.

 Recognizable natural elements — trees, rocks, plants, sky, water — populate Whittaker-Doe’s landscapes.
-But, within the painting frame, each element occupies its own space and plane, almost as if they were created at time periods with separate tools and techniques.
+But, within the painting frame, each element occupies its own space and plane, almost as if they were created at different time periods with separate tools and techniques.
 Whittaker-Doe plays with scale, perspective, color and levels of detail.
 As a result, nature’s elements collide with each other even as they coexist, producing a kind of roaring energy.

 In her statement, the artist said her paintings are derived from experience in the natural landscape.